datawire/ambassador-docs/howtos/codetocluster.md

 ## 3. Build container and test

 Next, we'll build the container and start running it locally, to make sure everything works and see what the app looks like.
-Run the commands to build and run the container, substituting in your Docker Hub username:
+Run the commands to build and run the container, **substituting in your Docker Hub username**:

 ```
 docker build . -t <your docker hub username>/nodebb:1.0